You Could Be My Boo

 "You Could Be My Boo" is the lead single from The Almighty RSO's second album, Doomsday: Forever RSO.
 It was produced by Crazy C and featured R&B singer Faith Evans.
 "You Could Be My Boo" became Almighty RSO's only charting single, having made it to #49 on the Hot R&B/Hip-Hop Singles & Tracks and #10 on the Hot Rap Singles.
-The song used a sample of Yo-Yo's verse of "I Wanna Be Down (Human Rhythm Hip Hop Remix)" performed by Brandy, which features MC Lyte, Queen Latifah and Yo-Yo herself, which was released two years earlier.
+The song used a sample of Yo-Yo's verse the remix version of "I Wanna Be Down (Human Rhythm Hip Hop Remix)" by Brandy, which features MC Lyte, Queen Latifah and Yo-Yo herself, which was released two years earlier.